jfrog/project-examples/gradle-examples/4/README.md

 ### gradle-example-publish
 Sample project that uses the Gradle Artifactory Plugin with Gradle Publications.

-### gradle-android-aar
+### gradle-android-example
-Sample project that uses the Gradle Artifactory Plugin to deploy Android artifacts to Artifactory.
+Sample project that uses the Gradle Artifactory Plugin to deploy Android application(apk) and library(aar) to Artifactory.

+Compatible with Android gradle plugin version 3.0.x

 ### gradle-example-bintray-info
 Sample project that uses the Gradle Artifactory Plugin with Gradle Configurations.